FAQs

 What are the timelines?

 We are anticipating the Discussion Draft of the HPDS be completed by Fall 2024, a second draft by Spring 2025, the potential for a third draft (if necessary) by Winter 2025, and the final HPDS (ready for implementation) by Spring 2026.
-During the draft periods, we will continue to engage the community and interested stakeholders and make adjustments to support a well-informed approach.
+During the draft periods, we will continue to engage the community and interest groups and make adjustments to support a well-informed approach.
 We understand that this is something that will change the way development happens in the community and we want to take the necessary steps to ensure a streamlined process.

 When do the HPDS come into effect?
 Are they mandatory?